 On May 24, Beijing time, the Bay Area media reported that since the first round of 25 minutes of the game, the Warriors center Demacus Cousins has been sidelined due to the quadriceps injury.
 The finals are about to start, and Cousins is one step closer to his comeback.

-Today, Cousins took part in the first full training after the injury.
+Today, Cousins participated in the first full training after the injury.
 He said: "I feel very good, much better than before.
-I can run and jump on the court and play a light game.
+I can run and jump on the court, and play a light game.
 I am much better now."

 The first half of the season has been injured, and the playoffs began to hurt again, which is a heavy blow to everyone.
 Cousins said: "The whole season has been crazy.
 I'm happy to be in the position I am now.
 If I have the chance to play, I will make full use of the opportunity to make contributions."